-- strategies and actions that give people with disability a voice in the community and the capacity to influence the design of services, programs and infrastructure that impact their lives;
+- strategies and actions that give people with disability a voice in the community and the capacity to influence the design of services, programs and infrastructure that affect their lives

-- greater access to mainstream services and support; and
+- greater access to mainstream services and support

 - improved access to: